 The set that GRiZ then delivered was a display of musical genius.
 Not only is GRiZ insanely talented as a DJ, but he’s an extraordinarily skilled saxophone player (among other instruments).
 Joined by Muzzy Bearr, GRiZ mostly played through his hugely successful album, Good Will Prevail, keeping to his signature style of blending raw instrumental sounds, vocals, bass, and boogie-inspired beats.
 With GRiZ absolutely tearing up the saxophone and Muzzy Bearr slaying on the guitar, the two gave the crowd soulful R&B, heavy bass, trap beats, creative transitions, and no reason to stop dancing.
 The performance felt meaningful and purposeful.
 As a gifted artist, GRiZ has the ability to harness the power of music and dance as a healing mechanism.
 During his set he curated a rhythmic soundscape specifically aimed to make people intently listen, deeply enjoy, and be totally present.

 GRiZ’s Good Will Prevail album, aptly named, has a track called Good Times Roll.
 It begins with the lyrics, “I ain’t got nothin but a little song, a little tune to play, to make the good times roll… two dancin’ shoes, and my friends with me.”
 These words on the track really encapsulate the mission behind GRiZ’s music.
 His offering to help a hurting world is simple but powerful: a release.
-In a culture that highlights the bad in this world, he works to show us that good still exists by providing fans with a night of pure funky fun.
-This passion he injects into his music is something to be amplified, show by show, person by person.
+In a culture that tends to highlight negativity, he works to show us that good still exists by providing fans with a night of pure funky fun.
+This passion GRiZ injects into his music is something to be amplified, show by show, person by person.
 His Good Will Continue Tour stop in Eugene was unforgettable and a testament to the positive and mission-driven direction that electronic music is going.

 Photos by Dance Music Northwest and Sam Deen Productions